zowe/zowe-cli/docs/Using Team Configuration.md

 Issue the command `zowe config init --global-config` or `zowe config init --gc` to create the global (`zowe.config.json`) and `zowe config init --global-config --user-config` or `zowe config init --gc --uc` to generate the user (`zowe.config.user.json`) config files.

-In your user-specific file, notice that the top level defaults, plugins, and secure fields are empty.
+In your user-specific file, notice that the top level defaults and secure fields are empty.
 The profiles do not have any properties.
 You can add your connection details as properties here to override properties in `zowe.config.json`, or add add new connections.
 ## Editing configuration

 After the initial setup, you can define additional mainframe services to your team or user config.